liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

 `UpgradeProcess.AlterColumnName` and `UpgradeProcess.AlterColumnType` inner
 classes as token classes.

-Here's a simpler example upgrade step from the [calendar-service module](https://github.com/liferay/liferay-portal/blob/7.0.1-ga2/modules/apps/forms-and-workflow/calendar/calendar-service/src/main/java/com/liferay/calendar/upgrade/v1_0_0/UpgradeCalendarBooking.java).
-It uses the `alter` method to modify a column type in the calendar booking
+Here's a simpler example upgrade step from the `com.liferay.calendar.service` module.
+It uses the `alter` method to modify a column type in the calendar booking table:
-table:

     public class UpgradeCalendarBooking extends UpgradeProcess {